-Cutscenes were wonderfully made, but I found them a little intrusive, especially when I had to sit through them back to back.
+The cutscenes were wonderfully made, but I found them a little intrusive, especially when I had to sit through them back to back.

-In Yakuza 0, the sixth instalment of the Yakuza series, you can perform a tonne of bizarre tasks, such as singing karaoke or beating up goons in the streets.
+In Yakuza 0, the sixth installment of the Yakuza series, you can perform a tonne of bizarre tasks, such as singing karaoke or beating up goons in the streets.
 You can disregard anything else and keep your attention on the main questline.

 I advise you to play this game slowly and partake in all the side quests.
 When you initially start playing a game like this for the first time, it could sound silly, but after you become hooked on the side activities, you might find yourself losing sight of what you were doing for hours.

 Combat basics are simple.
 You may easily complete the entire game on simple difficulties if you’re a casual player.
 There is a lot more to discover if you want to delve further.

 Even after playing for more than 50 to 60 hours, the arcade-like combat style is a lot of fun and difficult to get tired of.